 Head colds are extremely inconvenient (and decidedly uncomfortable).
 But arguably the worst part about them is that there’s no real cure.
 Tea, cough drops, and extra water only go so far.

 I accidentally invented a recipe for a magic soup a few years ago when I was experimenting with homemade kimchi ramen.
 I had a cold at the time, and so I was pleasantly surprised by how well the sweet, spicy broth cleared my sinuses, got my blood pumping, and soothed my stomach.
 Ever since then, I’ve been calling the soup my miracle cure.
-It doesn’t cure anything, but it certainly does seem to help clear up the symptoms a head cold.
+It doesn’t cure anything, but it certainly does seem to help clear up the symptoms of a head cold.
 [It’s also super quick and easy to make, so you won’t be wasting energy in the kitchen when you want to go back to bed.]

 “Miracle Cure” Soup